zatarain/white-pages/README.md

-# white-pages
+# Project `white-pages`

-API to manage customer contacts
+API to manage customer contacts and their addresses.